 The financial statements of the parent company and those of the subsidiaries are combined when the consolidated financial statements are prepared.
 During this process, intragroup equity interests, interim results, receivables and payables and income and expenses are eliminated.

 Deposits on assumed and ceded reinsurance business

 Deposits on assumed reinsurance business are underwriting claims of the reinsurance company against the direct insurer.
 When business is ceded, the direct insurer retains a portion of the reinsurer’s share of premiums and claims as security.
 This security portion is shown as a deposit on assumed reinsurance business in the reinsurer’s balance sheet.
-The direct insurer recognises a deposit on ceded reinsurance business in the same amount.
+The direct insurer recognises a deposit on ceded reinsurance business in the identical amount.

 Derivative financial instruments (derivatives)

 Derivatives are financial instruments whose value depends on the price of an underlying asset.
-Derivatives can be classified systematically according to the nature of the underlying asset (interest rates, share prices, currency rates or commodity prices).
+Derivatives can be classified systematically according to the nature of the underlying assets (interest rates, share prices, currency rates or commodity prices).
 Options, futures, forwards and swaps are examples of derivative financial instruments.

 Insurance business where a direct legal relationship exists between the insurance company and policyholder.

 The ratio of consolidated profit for the year divided by the average number of shares issued.
 The diluted earnings per share include convertible securities that have been exercised, or are still available for exercise, in the calculation of the number of shares and profit for the year.
 The convertible securities consist of convertible bonds and stock options.

 The embedded value represents the economic value of the insurance business and is comprised of future profits from the insurance portfolio.
 Profits from future new business are not included.
 It therefore corresponds to the distributable profits after taxes and takes into account the risks contained in the business.

 Environmental Social Governance (ESG)